crismoraga/e2ee_chat/lab7_e2ee_chat/README.md

 - Command-line demo client that can register, authenticate, exchange keys, send encrypted messages, and decrypt inbox items locally.
 - Extensive inline documentation and separations of concerns to highlight the cryptographic reasoning.

-## Diagrams and Technical Flow

-For a deep dive into the architecture, cryptographic responsibilities, and the end-to-end message flow (including the startup boot sequence), see:

-- `docs/DIAGRAMAS_TECNICOS.md` – Mermaid diagrams for:
-   - Architecture and crypto layering (client vs server vs DB)
-   - Step-by-step message lifecycle (register → login → keys → send/receive)
-   - Boot sequence (server startup → UI → workspace)

 ## Repository Layout

 ```text